praveenvenkatt/Compromising-windows-using-Metasploit/README.md

 To see a list of processes, at the meterpreter > prompt, execute this command: ps  ⇒ can see the fun.exe process running with pid 1156

-The Metasploit shell is running inside the "fun.exe" process.
+The Metasploit shell is running inside the "praveen.exe" process.
 If the user closes that process, or logs off, the connection will be lost.
 To become more persistent, we'll migrate to a process that will last longer.
 Let's migrate to the winlogon process.
 At the meterpreter > prompt, execute this command: